 #Hurricane policies: the special case

 Named-storm coverage is now a separate negotiation in Florida, North Carolina, Texas, Louisiana, and the Gulf coast.
+A documented plan is the single biggest premium lever here, so pair this section with the hurricane preparation checklist for marinas.
 Three things to understand:

 - Hurricane deductibles are percentage-based (typically 5–10% of TIV per occurrence), not dollar amounts.
 On a $10M TIV marina, that's $500K–$1M out of pocket per storm before insurance pays a dime.